jurassic-c/mongoose-rest-api/README.md

 A generator for REST API business logic for use with Express.js.
 Given a Mongoose model and a unique ID name, mongoose-rest-api will generate a set of methods that can be used directly with Express.js routes.
 Separating the logic into distinct methods in this way exposes a clean, testable surface, independent of the Express http request handling.
 In addition, this gives you a nice way to keep your library of business logic DRY by reusing and expanding upon the individual methods.

 Each method returns a promise which resolves to the result of the request.
+Once these endpoint functions are linked up to an Express.js route, the result will be automatically generated routes like the following examples:

+`GET /widgets` Return a list of widgets
+`GET /widgets/WIDGET_ID` Return a specific widget, given it's ID `GET /widgets?color=blue` Return a list of widgets with the `color` attribute `'blue'` `GET /widgets?color=!` Returns a list of widgets that have any color but blue `GET /widgets?sort=-age` Returns a list of widgets sorted by their `age` attribute in reverse order `POST /widgets` Given a request body, will create a new Widget and respond with it `PUT /widgets/WIDGET_ID` Given a request body will modify the Widget specified by WIDGET_ID and respond with the modified version
+`DELETE /widget/WIDGET_ID` Deletes the widget specified by WIDGET_ID and respond with the object as it was before its deletion

 ## Installation